top of page

 Event welcome

-Welcome to South Yorkshire - Pat Beijer, Executive Director of Transport, SYMCA
+Welcome to South Yorkshire - Pat Beijer, Acting Executive Director of Transport, SYMCA

 Intro to the event - Peter Stonham, Editorial Director & Chairman, Local Transport Today & Richard Walker, Transport Planning & Policy Adviser, Department for Transport